SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 }
 ```

-You should be carefull with the **PUT** method.
-Use the **PATCH** method, it will update only the data passed with the JSON object.
+Be careful with the **PUT** method.
+Use the **PATCH** method instead.

+It will update only the data passed with the JSON object.

-Finally delete the book we created.
+Finally, delete the book we created.

-Choose **DELETE** for the method and for the **URL** copy and paste the following line into **Postman**:
+Choose **DELETE** for the method.
+For the **URL**, copy and paste the following line into **Postman**:

 `https://softuni-remotedb.firebaseio.com/books/2.json`

-The response from the server will be **200 OK** and in the **body** it will return **null**.
+The response from the server will be, **200 OK** and in the **body** it will return **null**.

 [/slide]

-[slide]
+[slide hideTitle]

 # Authentication vs Authorization
 [vimeo-video]
 [stream language="EN" videoId="498356096/3eb775adc0" default /]
 [stream language="RO" videoId="498356096/3eb775adc0"  /]
 [/video-vimeo]
-Authentication is about validating your credentials such as Username, ID and password to verify your identity.
+Authentication is about validating your credentials such as Username, ID, and password to verify your identity.

-Authorization occurs after your identity is successfully authenticated by the system, which therefore gives you full access to resources such as information, files, databases etc.
+Authorization occurs after your identity is successfully authenticated by the system, which, therefore, gives you full access to resources such as information, files, databases, etc.

 [/slide]

-[slide]
+[slide hideTitle]

 # Problem: All Books

-Make sure you have gmail account and you are signed in.
+Make sure you have a Gmail account and you are signed in.

 Open a browser and type in "firebase console".